-You’ll find a stone Zen garden designed to evoke images of waves, a small pond that teams with fish and other aquatic life, bonsai, willow tress, clacking bamboo and more.
+You’ll find a stone Zen garden designed to evoke images of waves, a small pond that teams with fish and other aquatic life, bonsai, willow trees, clacking bamboo, and more.

 28. Book the Jimmy C Street Art Tour

 Considering how much great street art there is in Adelaide, it’s surprised me that there isn’t a street art tour (that I could find anyway) until now.

-Flamboyance Tours offer a tour of the work of London born – but Adelaide-raised artist Jimmy C. His work is distinctive because he tends of work in daubs of paint rather than straight lines.
+Flamboyance Tours offer a tour of the work of London-born – but Adelaide-raised artist Jimmy C. His work is distinctive because he tends to work in daubs of paint rather than straight lines.

 Sadly, if there was a moral to my last (super short) trip to Adelaide it was don’t make Monday your only day in the city – the choice of things to eat, see, and do is very limited as a lot of things simply aren’t open – and, the Jimmy C tour was one of those things… but, I hear glowing recommendations from my friend Paula over at Australia Your Way who did take it.